62firelight/OfficeMania/OfficeManiaFinal/README.txt

 • The boss fight has two health pickups that spawn whenever enemies come in.
 More sharp objects can also be found near the health pickups.

 Known Issues
+• The intro text and/or the outro text will sometimes not play (e.g., it might just "Y" at the beginning).
+Refreshing the page can fix this.
 • Heavy objects can be thrown through walls (and potentially go out of bounds).
 This isn't exactly gamebreaking, but it does deprive you of one heavy object
 • Throwing objects into rooms and successfully hitting enemies may cause the player to be locked out.
 To avoid this, walk into the room first before throwing objects
 • AI can freeze up when trying to get to an object outside of their assigned area